mattwar/UnionTypes/README.md

 - *UnionSourceGenerator.Targets*
 A project that builds the nuget package "UnionSourceGenerator_x.x.x.nupkg" that contains the source generator for custom union types.

-- *UnionTests*
+- *UnionTypesTests*
-A project with tests for verifying the correctness of generating and using union types.
+A project with tests for verifying the correctness of all predefined union types.

+- *UnionGeneratorTests*
+A project with tests for verifying the correctness of the union generators as T4 template generators.

+- *UnionSourceGeneratorTests*
+A project with tests for verifying the correctness of the union source generator as compiler plug-in.

 - *TryUnions*
 A seperate project with its own solution `TryUnions.sln` for experimenting with unpublished changes.